Member resources guide

 In discussion: Increasing recovery of DCD organs

-Collaborative improvement project to identify and share effective practices related to recovery of donation after circulatory death (DCD) organs.
-Increasing recovery and utilization of DCD organs will mean transplanting even more patients in need.
-Read more.
+UNOS recently led a national collaborative improvement project to help identify and share effective practices related to recovery of donation after circulatory death (DCD) organs.
+Learn how the first cohort surpassed their aim, contributing to 2021’s record-setting year for recovery of DCD organs.

 Within 7 days